Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 3. Electronics Industry

 PEEK’s dielectric properties and resistance to radiation make it a primary choice for electronic applications.
-Laser-cut PEEK used for electronic applications, specifically for precision insulating components and exact shapes for electronic connectors and housings to ensure a perfect fit and protection.
+Laser-cut PEEK is used for electronic applications, specifically for precision insulating components and exact shapes for electronic connectors and housings to ensure a perfect fit and protection.

 4. Oil and Gas Industry